Virginia Boat Registration Requirements, DWR Renewal & Fees (2026)

 Must Register

-All motorized vessels and all sailboats 18 feet or longer operating on Virginia public waterways must be registered.
+Machinery-powered watercraft and sail-powered vessels over 18 feet operating on Virginia public waterways must be registered with DWR.

 Exemptions